Busch going all in with new sponsor, confidence at Phoenix

 “Every sport is slightly different,” Johnson said.
 “We have found a sport that really resonates with our players, first and foremost, but also getting a good working relationship.”

-The sponsorship makes even more since the way NASCAR has embraced gambling.
+The sponsorship makes even more since the way NASCAR has embraced other gaming.

 Dover International Speedway has an alliance with Dover Downs Hotel & Casino, while Hollywood Casino overlooks the second turn at Kansas Speedway.
 More and more states are legalizing sports betting after the Supreme Court lifted Nevada’s effective monopoly on it last year, and NASCAR already has been a popular sport with FanDuel and DraftKings providing plenty of offerings.